RapidRiskAssessment/website/docs/threat_scenarios.md

 {: .notice--success}
 <span class="risk risk-medium">medium</span> An attacker picks up an item at the supermarket, hides it on their person and walks out of the store.
+The store loses up to 100 USD every day the attacker visits.